Are Barn Doors Soundproof? (Here’s How To Do It)

 When it comes to barn doors, the gaps along the perimeter or even the tiniest crack can let sound through.

-Always remember this principle when trying one of the solutions below or anytime you need to figure out how to prevent noise from flowing through your space.
+Always keep this principle in mind when using one of the solutions below.
+This applies whenever you want to stop noise from entering your space.

 Use Soundproof Curtains